 - Locators created with the Create Address Locator tool are removed at 3.0 and cannot be added to ArcGIS Pro 3.x or later.
 For more information, see how to create replacement locators with the Create Locator and Create Feature Locator tools.

-- Before upgrading to ArcGIS Pro 3.0, determine which locators were built with the Create Address Locator tool and create them again with the Create Locator tool, remove them from your project, and save the project.
+- Before upgrading to ArcGIS Pro 3.x, determine which locators were built with the Create Address Locator tool, create them again with the Create Locator tool, remove them from your project, and save the project.
 To determine whether the locator was created with the Create Address Locator tool, as well as the reference data, field mapping, and the settings that were used, open the locator properties in ArcGIS Pro 2.9 or earlier and click the About the locator tab.
 If Style Release is listed with a 10.x number, the locator was created with the Create Address Locator tool.
 If Release is listed with a 2.x number, the locator was created with the Create Locator or Create Feature Locator tool.

 Map-based Reviewer rules are deprecated and are no longer available for use.
 It is recommended that you migrate automated review workflows to Data Reviewer capabilities available in attribute rules.
 Opening or saving a map document (.aprx) at ArcGIS Pro 3.0 or later removes all the existing map rules from the document.